Fire Safety Compliance

 • Safety pin and tamper seal intact

-• Compliance tag date and technician details
+• Service tag date and technician details

 • Location signage and accessibility